mayfontenot/bhop-lite/README.md

 # bhop-lite
-An optimized and lightweight Bunny Hop gamemode for Garry's Mod Features a memory caching system and optimized code to reduce network traffic and stutters WORK IN PROGRESS, many features yet to be implemented
+An optimized and lightweight Bunny Hop gamemode for Garry's Mod Features a memory caching system and optimized code to reduce network traffic and stutters Credit to FiBzY for the crouch boost fix and RNG fix WORK IN PROGRESS, many features yet to be implemented

 how to use: